evolvedbinary/hsg-project-wiki/Update.md

 ## Prepare oXygen and eXist

 1. Next, open oXygen.
-    - From the External Tools toolbar menu (i.e., the green, triangle-shaped icon), select `Pull updates for all repositories`.
+    - From the External Tools toolbar menu (i.e., the green, triangle-shaped icon), select `Pull updates from all repositories`.
     - Quit and restart oXygen.

 1. Next, we need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS: